Simulating plasma wave propagation on a superconducting quantum chip

-While these experiments have relatively forgiving requirements, they still require sophisticated error characterization and error mitigation techniques in order to achieve meaningful results \cite{cai2023quantum}.
-We developed a pseudo-twirling technique to twirl the coherent noise in the FSIM gate, and mitigated this noise using Clifford data regression~\cite{czarnik2021error}, which is a heuristic and scalable error mitigation technique.
-The overall improvement in fidelity yields the first qualitatively accurate large-scale quantum hardware simulation of plasma waves.
+While these experiments have relatively forgiving requirements, they still require sophisticated error-characterization and error-mitigation techniques in order to achieve meaningful results \cite{cai2023quantum, temme2017error, van2023probabilistic, filippov2023scalable}.
+We developed a pseudotwirling technique to twirl the coherent noise in the FSIM gate, and mitigated this noise using Clifford data regression~\cite{czarnik2021error}, which is a heuristic and scalable error-mitigation technique.
+The overall improvement in fidelity yields the first qualitatively accurate quantum hardware simulation of plasma waves.